 We need a shift in our level of consciousness when it comes to health and lameness.
 If a solution is not working, then we must dig deeper if we truly want to improve the outcome.
 In order to do this, we must have a level of understanding as to cause and what our therapy approach is trying to do.
 If we do not have this, then the outcome will be diminished.
 We have to become educated, ourselves, on a certain level.
 The more dependent we are on another to ‘fix’ things, the more frustration we will encounter and likely, the longer the problem will persist.

 Step back and look at the wild mustang in comparison, then ask yourself, “what am I doing or not doing here that is creating problems in my horse?”
 The answers are easy to see, but application of those answers is not always easy, given the difference in circumstances.
-Not impossible, just challenging sometimes.
+When it comes to horse health and lameness, a solution may seem impossible at times.
+More likely it is just challenging.
+Nothing is impossible.

 If you are seeking, we are here to help.